Refinné is a budding games journalist with a heavy focus on casual mobile games that don't demand too much of her single brain cell.

 What Does Transcending Do?

 You can only change your team line-up when you Transcend.
 I’m not much of a fan of this, to be honest.
 The more stages you achieve before Transcending, the more rewards you get, but it takes quite some time and grinding to get there.
 You really need to strategize well when building your team every time you Transcend because you’re going to be stuck with that team for a long, long time if you want to get anywhere with your achievements.
-It’s a just small gripe in the overall scheme of things.

 My Experience and Review